-The Nationals’ biggest concern has to be their bullpen after their core of relief pitchers almost ruined what was to be their most historic season to date.
+The Nationals’ biggest concern as we countdown to the MLB Opening Day has to be their bullpen after their core of relief pitchers almost ruined what was to be their most historic season to date.
 True, they did step up a bit in the playoffs, but this is still a bullpen that needs work before it can be trusted.
 They finished the season 25th in wins above average, 25th in ERA and posted the worst win probability in the modern era.

 Frankly, it’s amazing to me that the Nationals even made it into the playoffs with such a garbage fire in the bullpen.

 To combat this, they relied heavily on their starting pitching when the calendar turned to October.
 But this is not a strategy that can be used in the regular season.
 Despite some handy additions, their current relief pitching depth chart is still nothing to be too excited about.
 Behind FA signee Will Harris, guys like Tanner Rainey and Hunter Strickland are the best options the Nationals have to turn to in relief.